stoked-ion/UQ-TypstTemplate/main.typ

 #emph([#strong("Why in bold emphasis?")]) // Emphasized bold text.

 #text(style: "italic", red)[
-  Read the .typfile comments to understand the difference between the functions.] // This is a function that sets the text style to italic and color to red. read documentation for more information.
+  Read the .typ file comments to understand the difference between the functions and other tips and tricks.] // This is a function that sets the text style to italic and color to red. read documentation for more information.

 == Aims
 Use the '-' to create a bullet point list.